esheldon/nsim/config/README.md

 bd15: fwhm=0.9, larger galaxies, non-round psf
 bd21: same as bd16 but non-round PSF and with masking

-bd23: psf sizes drawn from examples from DES
+bd23: psf sizes drawn from examples from DES, gal sizes similar to COSMOS
+bd24: same as 23 but gauss psf.
+    - also added round size

 new style simgs
 =================